 This page provides greater detail about the Adoption level of the Technology Integration Matrix.
 To see the entire matrix or to locate other levels, return to the Matrix.
 Descriptors for typical teacher activity, student activity, and instructional settings at the Adoption level are provided below, along with links to all of the Adoption level video lesson pages and additional resources.

 Adoption Level Descriptors for Each of the Five Characteristics

-Students are using technology in conventional ways and the locus of control is on the teacher.
+Students use technology in conventional ways and are closely directed by the teacher.

-The setting is arranged for direct instruction and individual seat work.
-The students may have very limited and regulated access to the technology resources.
+The setting is arranged for direct instruction and individual work.
+The students have limited and regulated access to the technology resources.